Ministry Secretary-General of Government (Chile)

-The Ministry General Secretariat of Government (Ministerio Secretaría General de Gobierno) (Segegob) is the cabinet-level administrative office charged with acting as the government's organ of communication.
-The principal function of the Minister Secretary General of Government and his or her staff is to serve as the spokesperson of the government.
-The current Minister Secretary General of Government is Camila Vallejo.
+The Ministry General Secretariat of Government (Ministerio Secretaría General de Gobierno) (Segegob) is the cabinet-level administrative office of the Government of Chile charged with acting as the government's organ of communication.
+The principal function of the Minister Secretary General of Government and their staff is to serve as the spokesperson of the government.
+The current Minister Secretary General of Government is Claudio Alvarado.

 History

 The position of the General Secretariat of Government was created in 1932, and the Ministry General Secretariat of Government was created in 1976 after a decree (Decreto Ley N° 1.385) which awarded ministerial rank to the General Secretariat of Government.
 The Ministry General Secretariat of Government was reorganized by different laws in 1991 and 1992 during the administration of Patricio Aylwin.

+On 1 June 2026, President José Antonio Kast announced a bill to merge the Ministry Secretary-General of Government and the Ministry of the Interior into a single entity.